The Winter Festival of Brumalia, Roman Hoodies and Diocletian’s Edict of Maximum Prices December 11th

 Shropshire News article on the True Cross and the Coronation

-It seems two pieces of the True Cross have been given to Charles by the Pope!
-They have been put into a cross called the Welsh Cross which will take part in the Coronation Procession and then the King is giving the Cross (I assume with the pieces of the Holy Cross) to the Church in Wales.
+It seems two pieces of the True Cross were given to Charles III by the Pope!
+They have been put into a cross called the Welsh Cross which took part in the Coronation Procession, and then the King is giving the Cross (I assume with the pieces of the Holy Cross) to the Church in Wales.
 Let the Shropshire News tell the story:

 Shropshire News article on the True Cross and the Coronation